 For example, you shared a web layer of United States cities and authored a web map that symbolizes the layer using the field name.
 When you overwrite the existing web layer with a new web layer with the name field renamed to city, the web map still tries to symbolize the layer using the old name field, even though it no longer exists.
 You must reconfigure the symbology using city as the new field.

 To overwrite a web feature layer that references registered data, overwrite its associated map image layer.

 - To overwrite a web layer, do one of the following:

-- Overwrite an existing web layer with the map and all of its layers.
-On the Share tab in the Share As group, click the arrow next to Web Layer and click Overwrite Web Layer .
+- Overwrite an existing web layer with all usable layers in the map.
+On the Share tab, in the Share As group, click the Web Layer drop-down arrow and click Overwrite Web Layer .

-- Overwrite an existing web layer with selected layers from the map.
+- Overwrite an existing web layer with selected layers in the map.
 Select the layers in the Contents pane.
-Right-click the selected layers, point to the Sharing pull-right menu and click Overwrite Web Layer .
+Right-click the selected layers, point to Sharing, and click Overwrite Web Layer .

 The Overwrite Web Layer dialog box appears.

 - On the Overwrite Web Layer dialog box, browse to the location of the web layer in your portal and select it.
 Click OK.

 - Read the Overwrite Web Layer message and click OK to continue.

 If online edits were made to the web layer, or if features were appended to it, these changes will be overwritten.

 The Overwrite Web Layer pane appears.
 On the General tab, under Item Details, the name of the web layer is displayed.
 The name can't be changed.